-Probiotics have always been a staple that would be added to animal feed for both, its proper growth and nutrition.
-However, with advancement of technology, today probiotics are being increasingly used in a much more advantageous manner.
-Probiotics, today, help to alter the functionality of the gastrointestinal environment of cattle thereby improving their health and increasing productivity.
+Probiotics have always been a staple that would be added to animal feed for both, proper growth and nutrition.
+However, with advancement of technology, probiotics are being increasingly used in a much more advantageous manner.
+Probiotics, help to alter the functionality of the gastrointestinal environment of cattle thereby improving their health and increasing productivity.

 What are probiotics?

-Probiotics was initially meant to refer to certain growth enhancing substance produced by some protozoans.
+Probiotics were initially meant to refer to certain growth enhancing substance produced by some protozoans.
 Today, however, this term is used to refer to a much broader classification of organisms.
 It can thus be defined as live micro-organisms which when administered under supervision and in adequate dosage, give rise to a health benefit in the host.
 Today there are many different types of probiotics used in animal feed.
 They can however be classified into:

 Benefits of using probiotics

 Probiotics in livestock feed have been shown to benefit the health of the animals in a number of ways:

 - Growth improvement thereby making the livestock stronger and healthier,